System Design Space

 Component Coupling

-Three principles govern the relationships between components:
+The next principles govern the relationships between components rather than their internal makeup:

 ADP: Acyclic Dependencies Principle

-Avoid loops in your component dependency graph.
+Avoid cycles in the component dependency graph.

 SDP: Stable Dependencies Principle